rossberg/camp/README.txt

   protrude from the parent window.
 Bummer.

-* Window resizing or opening/closing Playlist or Library panes may create ugly rendering artefacts for a moment, depending on operating system.
+* Window resizing or opening/closing Playlist or Library panes may create ugly animation artefacts for a moment, depending on operating system.

-* With multiple monitors, dragging a window from a high-resolution to a lower-resolution screen or vice versa, messes up window rendering entirely, at least on some platforms.

 * More exotic audio formats are not supported.
 FLAC, MP3, WAV, and OGG are fine.
 In exchange, MOD and XM modules can be played out of the box!